kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The offense was not committed against a minor

-How does one end up in a Kentucky Traffic court?
+How Does One End Up in a Kentucky Traffic Court?

 In Kentucky, you end up in traffic court if you receive a ticket for a traffic violation from a law enforcement officer.
 You can also end up in traffic court if the ticket is marked "Payable", but you wish to exercise your right to contest the ticket.